yaourdt/tasmota-to-mgos/README.md

-> ⚠ Unfortunately , due to missing time, I will no longer be able to maintain this repository.
+> ⚠ Unfortunately, due to missing time, I will no longer be able to maintain this repository.
 If you are interested, I encourage you to fork the project and continue development.

 # Convert to Mongoose OS